jorgelarasanchez/Getting-and-Cleaning-Data-Course-Project/README.md

 *tidy_data_set.txt*

 File containing data set ordered with the average of each variable for each activity and each subject.
-Obtained after executing script R "run_analysis.R"
+Obtained after executing script R *run_analysis.R*

 ## STEPS TO FOLLOW TO RUN SCRIPT R